 r∆G | ∆G⊆ ABC1∆… ABC16∆=expi∈∆Gli+ j⊆∆G | j ≥2εj + c

 To train this model, ∆G is encoded as a set of 16 binary variables, where 0 represents a wild-type and 1 represents a knockout at a given gene.
 Therefore, to predict phenotype from ∆G, the relevant li coefficients are added only if the corresponding gene i is knocked out, and the εj coefficients are added only if all the genes in subset j are knocked out.
 For each drug, we fit this model using the glm() function in R, with ε terms to a chosen level of complexity.
-Equation 7) contains a ‘plate of origin’ term for each strain to correct for any potential batch effects.
+This model consists of Equation 7) with an added ‘plate of origin’ term for each strain to correct for any potential batch effects.

 To perform the marginal association in Figure S4, we fit a model with only li terms (and plate-of-origin effects), and performed stepwise feature elimination (eliminating the gene with the highest p-value at each step) until all included terms had a significance level of p≤0.05/16.
 Linear model term significance was tested using the Type III Sums of Squares ANOVA implementation given in the car package in R. The same method was used to perform the marginal association in Figure S3, substituting g for r.